-With summer winding down in Columbia, now is an ideal time to get a kick start on air conditioner maintenance.
+With summer winding down in Columbia, now is a great time to get a kick start on air conditioner maintenance.

-If you haven’t cleaned it lately, it could be blocked with dust and yard refuse.
-This buildup can reduce your unit’s efficiency and cause it to malfunction.
-Or wear it down sooner.
+If you haven’t taken care of it recently, it could be full of dirt and debris from your yard.
+This collection can decrease your unit’s efficiency and cause it to break down.
+Or make it wear out sooner.

-We suggest having your air conditioning system professionally maintained once a year.
+We suggest having your air conditioning system professionally serviced annually.
 Why?
-A clean unit can be more energy efficient, which could save you money on energy bills.
+Clean equipment can be more energy efficient, which could save you money on electric expenses.

-Routine AC maintenance also helps our technicians locate and handle slight issues before they develop into high-priced problems.
+Routine AC maintenance also helps our technicians locate and address slight issues before they turn into costly problems.

 Related: How to Keep Your Air Conditioner from Failing